 The Vermont Health Alert Network (VTHAN) is an alert and mass notification system that improves public health communication and situational awareness within the State of Vermont.
 For information or assistance, contact the HAN Administrator at: firstname.lastname@example.org.

 The department supports health care professionals with planning, training and exercising.
-An important part of all three is guided by the NEW Centers for Medicare and Medicaid Services (CMS) Emergency Preparedness Rule.
+An important part of all three is guided by the Centers for Medicare and Medicaid Services (CMS) Emergency Preparedness Rule.

 The four core elements of the CMS emergency preparedness rule for all 17 provider types include: